ARGANS/training-raster-clipper/TUTORIAL.md

 ## Improvements ideas

+- In the step (1), the GeoJSON is converted to the raster's CRS, but this is hardcoded.
+A better way would be to retrieved the CRS directly from the Sentinel-2 raster.
+Note that this means the step (1) would now depend on (2).
+The CRS can be accessed via the `crs` attribute on the `rio` accessor of the raster.
+See [Accessing the CRS object](https://corteva.github.io/rioxarray/stable/getting_started/crs_management.html#Accessing-the-CRS-object)
 - You can add another step to persist the model, so it can be computed once and then reused on other images, rather than recalculating it on each script execution
 - Use [`stackstac`](https://stackstac.readthedocs.io/en/latest/basic.html) to query the Sentinel-2 raster without having to manually download it via the Web UI.
 Sections of the raster also can be selected, rather than the whole.

-## Tout Doux

-- [ ] eschalk export palette with python and auto import in QGIS
+- You can export the palette with python and auto import in QGIS
-- [ ] eschalk show the legend for classes
+- You can show the legend for classes

+## History

 - [x] eschalk add title to plot
 - [x] eschalk improve logging
 - [x] eschalk create a helper imshow function